Testing the FreeRADIUS Package

 CLI Test

-FreeRADIUS offers an easy to use command line tool to check if the server is running and listening to incoming requests.
+FreeRADIUS offers an easy-to-use command line tool to check if the server is running and listening to incoming requests.

 SSH to the firewall, start a shell, and type in the following command: